joshuarushk/LogicCalculator-Anaylzer/README.md

 - **Infinitary Modal Logic**: Combining uncountable logic with modal operators
 - **Extended Modal Realism Integration**: Infinitary logic aligned with Yagisawa's theory

-## 🌍 **Extended Modal Realism Theory**
+##  **Extended Modal Realism Theory**

 ### **Takashi Yagisawa's Revolutionary Framework**
-Extended Modal Realism is the **SIMPLEST and MOST ACCURATE ontology**.
-It posits that **possible AND impossible worlds are concrete entities**, as real as the actual world.
+Extended Modal Realism is the **simplest and least biased/anthropomorphic ontology**.
+It posits that **possible and impossible worlds are concrete entities**, as real as the actual world.
 This revolutionary theory provides the most parsimonious account of modality by treating ALL worlds as concrete, spatiotemporal entities.
 Impossible worlds are not abstract or fictional - they are concrete worlds that may violate logical laws while maintaining full metaphysical reality.
 This eliminates the need for abstract entities and provides the most accurate description of reality.

 ### **Key Concepts**
 - **Ontological Simplicity**: EMR provides the simplest ontology by treating ALL worlds as concrete entities